ChrisUser/design-systems-diary/README.md

 **Cons**:

-1. Needs to be maintained constantly over time for each small change made by everyone in the dev or designers team
+1. Needs to be maintained constantly over time for each small change made by everyone in the dev or design team
 2. Can become too specific or complicated if there's **lack of communication** between the parts